iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

     - Some API calls will return `None` if the corresponding table is not created

 - Traceable selective message paths
+    - This feature is ease of tracing the selected message from a globally trusted message which is used to solidify the tangle
+      -
     - The messages which are in the linked solidification paths between selected messages should be kept
         - Those messages should be stored in the selective permanode in three different `Proof of Insertion` levels
             - **light proof**: Navigator points to the selected message